The majority of people love camping. Quite a lot of them enjoy heading out to spend some time in nature.

 This is particularly useful as you won’t be able to hang your wet clothes to dry as one would typically do during the summer months.

 Perhaps the biggest concern when it comes to winter camping for most people is the temperature.
-And while popup campers do not typically offer adequate winter protection, planning properly and in advance could ensure that you enjoy the camping trip.
-Below are the few things you should do before setting out:
+While popup campers do not typically offer adequate winter protection, planning properly and in advance could ensure that you enjoy the camping trip.
+Below are a few things you should do before setting out:

 - Buy enough propane to last the whole camping trip